aoru45/FLAME_TO_HACK/README.md

 4. Finally, I render the HACK's shape and color to check its correctness.
 5. So, use the modified HACK UV coordinate is just ok.
 ### HACK Fitting
 Fitting the hack model is to some extent impossible because we don't have person-specific network to generate expression and pose cofficients.
-For my studying in this direction, I have decided to optimize a less precise model as a toy project.
+For my studying purpose in this field, I have decided to optimize a less precise model as a toy project.
 1. Fit the camera and pose with rigid optimization, then the coordinates will be in range of 0 and 1.
 2. Fit the rendering parameters with non rigid optimization.